Stories Under the Stars

 • 500 native plant giveaways from City of Parramatta Council.

-• Yilabara Path Laneway phosphorescent mural designed by Leanne Watson Redpath, Tina Barahanos and Alexandra Byrne.
+• Yilabara Path Laneway phosphorescent mural designed by Leanne Watson Redpath, Tina Barahanos and Alexandra Byrne, and proudly funded by NSW Government through the Places to Love program.

-• Children's choir sing-along with Merrilee McNaught, a Dharug woman of the Booreborangal mob.
+• Learn nursery songs in Dharug with Merrilee McNaught, a Dharug woman of the Booreborangal mob.

 Market and Food Trucks